Representing General Stochastic Processes as Martingale Laws: Filtered random variables and their prediction process

-The $n$-th order prediction process $\bpp^n(\fp X)$ is an $M_n$- resp. $M_n^{(N)}$-valued filtered process.
-The prediction process of order $\infty$ of a continuous time filtered process is given by
+The rank $r$ prediction process $\bpp^r(\fp X)$ is an $M_r$- resp. $M_r^{(N)}$-valued filtered process.
+The prediction process of rank $\infty$ of a continuous time filtered process is given by

-It is an $M_\infty$-valued filtered process. \end{definition} We collect a few remarks on the definition of the iterated prediction process: \begin{remark} \begin{enumerate}[label = (\alph*)] \item Both in discrete and continuous time, $\pp^n(\fp X)$ is a measure-valued martingale that terminates at $\pp^{n-1}(\fp X)$ for all $n \in \N$.
-The process $\pp^\infty(\fp X)$ is a martingale in the sense that it is a (countable) vector, all of whose entries are measure-valued martingales. \item In the definition of $M_{n+1}$, the condition $f(1) \in \delta(M_n)$ is purely for technical convenience: It helps to avoid the problem of extending $\delta^{-1} : \delta(M_n) \to M_n$ to a map that is defined on the whole space $\prob(M_n)$, (cf.\ Remark~\ref{rem:Intensity_Delta_Inv}) in Lemma~\ref{lem:R} and applications of it.
+It is an $M_\infty$-valued filtered process. \end{definition} We collect a few remarks on the definition of the iterated prediction process: \begin{remark} \begin{enumerate}[label = (\alph*)] \item The rank $r$ predictions processes $\pp^r(\fp X)$ is a measure-valued martingale that terminates at $\pp^{r-1}(\fp X)$ for all $r \in \N$.
+Moreover, $\pp^\infty(\fp X)$ is a martingale in the sense that it is a (countable) vector, all of whose entries are measure-valued martingales. \item In the definition of $M_{r+1}$, the condition $f(1) \in \delta(M_r)$ is purely for technical convenience: It helps to avoid the problem of extending $\delta^{-1} : \delta(M_r) \to M_r$ to a map that is defined on the whole space $\prob(M_r)$, (cf.\ Remark~\ref{rem:Intensity_Delta_Inv}) in Lemma~\ref{lem:R} and applications of it.